ihouwat/shopping-list-app-live-backend/README.md

 Port is exposed through the Procfile.
 To forward the port, run:
 `heroku ps:forward 9090 -a {{app_name}}`

+***

+## CI/CD pipeline
+The CD pipeline consists of development, staging, and production environments.
+Each push to master will trigger a GitHub action that will run the following:
+1. **Security** vulnerability checks
+2. **Build stage**
+	a.
+Lint checks
+	b.
+Unit tests, including mock DB and integration-like tests with mock-knex tracker
+	c.
+Build the app
+3. **Deploy to staging environment**
+4. **Functional tests**
+5. **Visual regression tests**

+Once all checks pass, the app is deployed automatically to production.

+> Note: In addition to the pipeline above, the following **security checks are run on a weekly basis**:
+	* Snyk static scan monitoring
+	* Github Dependabot for dependency security alerts and updates

+***

 ## Functional testing
 Functional tests are run with Postman CLI.
 Schemas and collections are in the `postman` folder.
 ### Set environment variables